lino-framework/book/docs/specs/sheets.rst

 annual financial reports: the *Balance sheet* and the *Income statement*.

-You should have read :doc:`accounts` and :doc:`ledger` before reading this document.
+You should have read :doc:`ledger` before reading this document.

 Examples in this document use the :mod:`lino_book.projects.lydia` demo project.